blockhack31/gas-cli/README.md

 ### How SSH Multi-Account Support Works

+**Why host aliases?** SSH can't distinguish between multiple keys for the same host.
+Without aliases, SSH tries keys in order and GitHub accepts whichever matches first—potentially authenticating you with the wrong account.

 When using `--auto-ssh`, the tool automatically:

 1. **Creates SSH config entries** in `~/.ssh/config` with unique host aliases